Midnight in Paris was released on home video a couple of weeks ago. I caught it

 Of course the whole point of Gil’s after-midnight escapades is that they’re more

 The fact that Midnight in Paris is essentially a trifle in the Allen oeuvre is odd given that its North American box-office take is the biggest ever for an Allen film, before translating past grosses to 2011 dollars, surpassing late in its run even Hannah and Her Sisters.
-Classics like Annie Hall and Manhattan do come out ahead of both Hannah and Midnight once adjusted for inflation, per Wolfram Alpha (an interesting resource that I’ve neglected to consult since writing about it last year; this link to its Tumblr blog came through a Google search), although such comparison is an in-exact science since ticket prices don’t rise in lockstep with inflation or the costs of other services.
+Classics like Annie Hall and Manhattan do come out ahead of both Hannah and Midnight once adjusted for inflation, per Wolfram Alpha, but such comparison is an inexact science since ticket prices don’t rise in lockstep with inflation or the costs of other services.
 Also strange to me is the film’s critical reception as Allen’s best work in ages, which is a label that seems to have been trotted out once every few years over the past decade — for 2005’s Match Point and again for 2008’s Vicky Christina Barcelona, although I just plugged them into Metacritic and see that Midnight in Paris outscores them both.
 Was The Curse of the Jade Scorpion such a bomb that Allen has to claw his way out of the boarded-up doghouse with each new release?

 I’m curious what you thought of Midnight in Paris if you saw it — and if you didn’t, why you didn’t.